ajlouis/storybooks/readme.md

-# StoryBooks
+# Songs

-> Create public and private stories from your life
+> Create public and private songs from your life

 This app uses Node.js/Express/MongoDB with Google OAuth for authentication